Philadelphia Phillies – July 14

 Of course, with it being about 10:30 a.m., a greasy cheesesteak wasn’t exactly what I wanted just yet.
 Instead, I went to the corner of Pattinson Avenue and South 11th Street to take a series of photos to make this panorama.
 Because the crowds weren’t too heavy yet, I think this shot gives you a cool look at what the area looks like:

 After taking a series of photos that show Citizens Bank Park parking options, which I’ll show on my website rather than here, I grabbed my ticket …

 … and picked up the day’s giveaway item, a Phillies travel mug:

 Being able to get into the park soon after it opened gave me the ability to get down to field level without crazy fan traffic.
 I headed to the third base side first and watched a handful of White Sox sign autographs for kids.
-While here, I snapped this photo that I think is pretty cute:
+While here, I snapped this photo of Hector Santiago signing an autograph: